ros-controls/ros2_control_ci/README.md

 The image tries to emulate the official ros2 images but on alma (downstream RHEL) linux.
 Therefore a few extra packages can be found within this repo that are not mentioned at the above link, i.e. colcon, etc.

 ## ros2_debian

-The purpose of this repository is to provide docker images for building ros2_control on debian.
+Provides docker images for building ros2_control on debian.
-They are automatically built and pushed to https://github.com/ros-controls/ros2_rhel/pkgs/container/ros

 Pull and run the images with:
 ```bash